 Your Rolex watch can indeed articulate many things about you.
 It may convey that you are stylish or maybe, that you are successful.
 But, do you know what your Rolex watch dial conveys?
 Or, have you ever wondered what do the markings on your timepiece actually mean?
 Rolex watches are built of high-end technological mechanisms, precious metal, gems and other upgraded components.
 All these aspects help these watches to hold their value well with time.
-Thus, many people often decide to ‘sell Rolex’, ‘sell Rolex watches’ or ‘sell Rolex London’ in a hard-up situation to meet up their short-term financial needs.
+Thus, many people often decide to sell their Rolex, or looking for ‘where to sell Rolex in London’ in a hard-up situation to meet up their short-term financial needs.

 However, let’s today have a brief look at what the markings on a Rolex dial imparts or explore the meaning behind the markings.